-In September 2011, we issued \$253,760 of convertible notes, convertible at \$3.50 per share.
+In September 2011, we issued \$253,760 principal amount of convertible notes, convertible at \$3.50 per share.
 Such notes originally matured in September 2012.
+Together with these notes, we issued warrants to purchase 72,503 shares of common stock with a five year term.
+The original exercise price of the warrants was \$5.00 per share.

-On March 31, 2014, we entered into separate Amendments to Convertible Notes and Warrants (collectively, the "Amendments") with three accredited investors (collectively, the "Investors") who own certain convertible promissory notes (collectively, the "Notes") and warrants (collectively, the "Warrants") previously issued by us on various dates between December 5, 2007 and September 23, 2011, including the September 2011 Convertible Notes.
+On March 31, 2014, we entered into separate amendments to these convertible notes and warrants issued in conjunction therewith with three accredited who owned certain of these convertible promissory notes and warrants (previously issued by us to those investors on various dates between December 5, 2007 and September 23, 2011.

-Prior to the Amendments, the Notes were past maturity and were in default, resulting in the accrual of interest at the applicable default interest rate.
-The Amendments extended the maturity date of each of the Notes to April 1, 2016, which permits us to classify them as long-term liabilities.
-As a result of the Amendments, the Notes are no longer in default and the non-default interest rate for all of the Notes was set at 12% per annum, which represents a reduction from the default interest rates of 15% at which interest had been accruing.
-By entering into the Amendments, we also agreed to increase the currently outstanding principal amount of the Notes by 12%, which in the case of the September 2011 Notes, they increased from \$9,760 to \$10,931
+These amendments extended the maturity date of each of the notes to April 1, 2016 and as a result the notes are no longer in default and the non-default interest rate for all of these notes was set at 12% per annum, which represents a reduction from the default interest rates of 15% at which interest had been accruing.
+By entering into the Amendments, we also agreed to increase the currently outstanding principal amount of the notes by 12%, which in the case of the September 2011 notes, increased from \$9,760 to \$10,931.

-During the period from October 2011 to February 2014, the Investors had converted, at conversion prices between \$2.73 and \$3.50 per share, portions of principal and interest outstanding under the Notes and certain other convertible promissory notes previously issued to them by us.
+During the period from October 2011 to February 2014, the investors had converted, at conversion prices between \$2.73 and \$3.50 per share, portions of principal and interest outstanding under these notes and certain other convertible promissory notes previously issued to them by us.
 Certain antidilution provisions applicable to such notes should have resulted in such conversions being effected at a conversion price of \$2.10 per share.
-Accordingly, pursuant to the Amendments, we issued to the investors an aggregate of 90,142 shares of the Company's Common Stock, which represents the additional shares of Common Stock that would have been issued to the Investors had such conversions been effected at \$2.10 per share.
+Accordingly, pursuant to these amendments, we issued to the investors an aggregate of 90,142 shares of our common stock, which represents the additional shares of common stock that would have been issued to these investors had such conversions been effected at \$2.10 per share.

-The Amendments also set the conversion price of the Notes, as well as the exercise price at which shares of our common stock can be purchased under the Warrants, at \$2.10 per share.
-By virtue of the Amendments, the expiration dates of the Warrants also were extended to January 1, 2017.
+The amendments to these notes also set the conversion price, as well as the exercise price at which shares of our common stock can be purchased under the warrants issued with these notes, at \$2.10 per share.
+By virtue of the amendments, the expiration dates of the warrants also were extended to January 1, 2017.

-The following table shows the conversions into principal of the September 2011 Convertible Notes by fiscal year:
+The following table shows the conversions into principal of the September 2011 Convertible notes by fiscal year: